 In an event recorded in Liverpool at BBC Radio 3's Free Thinking festival 2008, Bidisha introduces a lecture by Richard Reynolds and audience questions to him on the ethics and effectiveness of what be believes to be the fast-expanding craft of 'guerrilla gardening'.

 It involves taking over an abandoned section of land to cultivate crops or plants and is a form of non-violent direct action practised by environmentalists.

-Reynolds gardens wherever he finds himself: he started by creating a garden in neglected beds outside the block of flats where he lives.
-He planted a bed of lavender on a traffic island and put sunflowers outside the Houses of Parliament.
-Any public space that has been undecorated by civic authorities and public alike – and he believes can be turned into something more attractive and humanising for all.
+Reynolds gardens wherever he finds himself, whether it is creating a garden in a number of neglected beds outside the block of flats where he lives or planting lavender on a traffic island.
+He believes any public space that has been undecorated by civic authorities and public alike can be turned into something more attractive and humanising for all.

 He claims he springs from a long line of radicals - he cites 17th-century Digger Gerrard Winstanley as a forebear - and he originally acted entirely without permission (although that has now changed in some cases), working on many sites that belonged to someone else - typically the public authorities.